http4k/http4k-by-example/README.md

 #### running this demo app
 1. Clone this repo
 2. Run `RunnableEnvironment` from an IDE.
-This will start the application on port 9000 which has been configured to use a fake versions of the remote dependencies (on ports 10000 and 11000)
+This will start the application on port 9000 which has been configured to use a fake versions of the remote dependencies (on ports 10000, 11000 and 12000)
 3. Just point your browser at <a href="http://localhost:9000/">http://localhost:9000/</a>
+4. OAuth login details are `user:password`

 <hr/>
 <hr/>